amirkhaki/gold-digger/README.md

 ### `llm_from_file`

 Filters papers using a criterion from a file.
+The papers are processed in batches, which can be controlled with the `--llm-batch-size` argument.

 **Syntax:** `--filter llm_from_file <file_path>`